Ray0907/system-design-interview/README.md

 - To build a highly fault-tolerant system, we must handle errors gracefully and recover from them fast.
 Two types of errors exist
   - Recoverable error.
 For recoverable errors such as video segment fails to transcode, the general idea is to retry the operation a few times.
 If the task continues to fail and the system believes it is not recoverable, it returns a proper error code to the client
   - Non-recoverable error.
 For non-recoverable errors such as malformed video format, the system stops the running tasks associated with the video and returns the proper error code to the client

+# Design Google Drive

+## Save storage space

+- Storage space can be filled up quickly with frequent backups of all file revisions.
+Three techniques are proposed to reduce storage costs
+  - De-duplicate data blocks.
+Eliminating redundant blocks at the account level is an easy way to save space.
+Two blocks are identical if they have the same hash value
+  - Adopt an intelligent data backup strategy.
+Two optimization strategies can be applied
+    - Set a limit
+    - Keep valuable versions only
+    - Moving infrequently used data to cold storage